justin-sayah/Python_Course/README.md

 # My Udemy Python Course Work

-A repository containing all progress in my python course and projects using many popular packages: pandas jupyter justpy
+A repository containing all progress in my python course as well as experimentation and projects using many popular packages:

+pandas
+jupyter
+justpy